Josiah in the Bible

 Exact Match

-And he cried against the altar in the word of the LORD, and said, O altar, altar, thus saith the LORD; Behold, a child shall be born unto the house of David, Josiah by name; and upon thee shall he offer the priests of the high places that burn incense upon thee, and men's bones shall be burnt upon thee.
+And he made proclamation against the altar, by the word of Yahweh, and said, O altar! altar!
+Thus, saith Yahweh, - Lo! a son to be born unto the house of David, Josiah his name, who shall sacrifice upon thee the priests of the high-places, who are making a perfume upon thee, and, human bones, shall be burned upon thee;

-And he was buried in his sepulchre in the garden of Uzza: and Josiah his son reigned in his stead.
+And he was buried in his sepulchre in the garden of Uzza; and Josiah his son reigned in his stead.

-Josiah was eight years old when he began to reign, and he reigned thirty and one years in Jerusalem.
-And his mother's name was Jedidah, the daughter of Adaiah of Boscath.
+Josiah was eight years old when he began to reign; and he reigned thirty-one years in Jerusalem; and his mother's name was Jedidah, daughter of Adaiah of Bozcath.

-And it came to pass in the eighteenth year of king Josiah, that the king sent Shaphan the son of Azaliah, the son of Meshullam, the scribe, to the house of the LORD, saying,
+And it came to pass in the eighteenth year of king Josiah, that the king sent Shaphan the son of Azaliah, son of Meshullam, the scribe, to the house of Jehovah, saying,

 Shaphan the scribe reported to King Josiah, brought up the matter to him, and told him, "Your servants have distributed the money that was found in the Temple by giving it to the workmen who supervise the LORD's Temple."